Is There Much of a Difference Between Red and White Oak?

 Because of its denser structure, white oak will accept stains more evenly.
 Having said that, most oak flooring manufacturers offer pre-stained planks which have been quality controlled for even staining in both red and white oak.
 If you want to custom stain unfinished oak flooring of either type, then we always recommend using an experienced pro for even results.

-It’s also worth pointing out that because of the different undertones of red and white oak certain stain colors will suit better than others.
+It’s also worth pointing out that because of the different undertones of red and white oak certain hardwood floor stain colors will suit better than others.
 For example, if you want a gray stain then you’re best using white oak as the yellowish undertones work better with gray than the pink undertone of red oak.

 To an untrained eye, red oak and white oak might look quite similar, but if you look closely you’ll see that the grains are different.
 The grains in white oak are longer, more straight and tightly packed, with fewer swirly patterns; red oak has a shorter, wider grain formation that often forms wavy patterns.
 If you want a more unified, less busy floor, then white oak is the better option as there is less variation in the grain.